Clubs

 The mission of this club is to offer students an opportunity to engage in current event topics of personal interest, and to provide an environment to share and discuss issues in today's world.
 Areas of focus will rotate through the year to include: Politics, Economics, and Hi-Tech.

-Moderator: Mr. Steve Scott
+Moderator: Mr. Jordan Sisson

 TINKER CLUB